Speaking At '20 Days To Save The USA,' Author And Crisis Management Expert Tom Madden Equates Leftest Proposals To Defund Police With Eerily Similar Orders Hitler Gave To Goring

 At the virtual conference, which runs through to Nov.
 3, Madden compared police department defunding plans proposed by democrats with Adolf Hitler's strategy to take control of Germany in 1933 when he appointed Hermann Goring minister of the Interior.

-Hitler first orders to Goring were to defund and eliminate police departments so that they would not interfere with his brown shirts whose mission was to riot, burn, beat up citizens in an effort to sway elections.
+Hitler's first orders to Goring were to defund and eliminate police departments so that they would not interfere with his brown shirts whose mission was to riot, burn, beat up citizens in an effort to sway elections.

 "Sound familiar?"
 Madden asked.